Rambler Classic: 1965

-The 1965 Classic models were billed as the "Sensible Spectaculars," with emphasis on their new styling, powerful engines, and their expanded comfort and sports-type options, in contrast to the previous "economy car" image.
+The 1965 Classic models were billed as the "Sensible Spectaculars" with brochures proclaiming the "most sweeping changes made by Rambler to its cars.
+Marketing emphasized their new styling, powerful engines, and expanded comfort and sports-type options, which was in contrast to the previous "economy car" image even though basic low-cost versions of the Classics were available.

 American Motors now only offered its modern straight-six engine design, retiring the aging 195.6 CID versions.
-The 1965 Classic base 550 models featured the modern and economical 128 hp 199 CID six-cylinder, which was basically a destroked 232 engine.
+The 1965 Classic base 550 models featured the modern and economical 128 hp 199 CID six-cylinder, which was a de-stroked 232 engine.
 The 660 and 770 series received the 145 hp 232 CID six, while a 155 hp version was optional.
 Additionally, the 198 hp 287 CID or 270 hp 327 CID V8 engines were optional.

-Popular Science magazine reported, "you can have a 1965 Classic as a penny-pinching economy car or a storming performance job."
+Popular Science magazine reported, "You can have a 1965 Classic as a penny-pinching economy car or a storming performance job."
 Additional performance options for 1965 included power front disk brakes with four-piston calipers that were supplied by Bendix.
 The standard 4-wheel drum brakes also continued to feature AMC's "Double-Safety" master cylinder system.
 The dual master cylinder was available in only one "Big Three" car: Cadillac.

+The U.S. automobile market included many competing makes in the mid-size category by the domestic "Big Three" and Studebaker.
+Similar to "The Common-Sense Car" offered by Studebaker, the design of the Classic did not focus to draw a great deal of attention; however, the models offered sensible features, good trunk space, lots of leg room, and good durability.

 Marlin

 On March 1, 1965, during the middle of the model year, AMC introduced the Rambler Marlin, a halo car for the company.
-The fastback design used the Rambler Classic platform.
+The new fastback design used the Rambler Classic platform.
 Marketed as a personal luxury car, the Marlin had unique styling and featured an exceptional array of standard equipment.